scruel/Notes-ML-AndrewNg/week2.md

 ## 5.4 Plotting Data

-## 5.5 Control Statements_ for, while, if statement
+## 5.5 Control Statements: for, while, if statement

 ## 5.6 向量化(Vectorization)